cbrennanpoole/Qualitative-Self/README.md

 ##### ON 1 July, 2020.

 `
-Wilderness Walking while wandering and wondering would wind - down in the 7 years joy from suffering journey it all-too-often times does helping to make c brennan once - and with Good Lord willing - for all - is once again in the practice of helping others in making sustainability sustainable.
+Wilderness Walking while wandering and wondering would wind - down in the 7 years joy from suffering journey helping to make c brennan be able to once more start helping others mantra : in the business of making sustainability sustainable business.
+You are mean!
+SEO Friendly?
 `<br>

 ---

-- Needs :
+- Need :
     1. Like - minded,
-    2. Change the game, and
+        - Change the game for generations to come;
-    3. Get rich enjoying the run;
+        - Must get rich while enjoying said run;
-        - Seeks
+            1. Seeks
-            1. Geeks for
+                - Geeks for
-            2. Team
+                - Team
-            3. Chief in CTO seat.
+                - Chief in CTO seat.
                 - Notice (again)
                    1. Bottoms Up, right?
                    2. Great!